ethersphere/bee-js-docs/docs/user-documentation/soc-and-feeds.md

 ## Single Owner Chunks

-BeeJs calculates a SOC address as the hash of an `identifier` and `owner`.
+Bee-js calculates a SOC address as the hash of an `identifier` and `owner`.
 The `identifier` is a 32 bytes long arbitrary data, usually expected as a hex string or a `Uint8Array`.
 The `owner` is an Ethereum address that consists of 20 bytes in a format of a hex string or  `Uint8Array`.

 :::warning SOCs are immutable!
 You might be tempted to modify a SOC's content to "update" the chunk.
 Reuploading of SOC is forbidden in Swarm as it might create uncertain behavior.
 Bee node will reject the API call if it finds already existing SOC for the given address.
 Either use a different `identifier`, or you might be looking for Feeds as your use case.